Darking360/uruit-recruitment-test-backend/README.md

-# UruIT - Game Of Drones - API :fire:
+# UruIT - Game Of Drones - API 🔥

-This project is the backend part of the 2 parts of the test, the other repo contains all the App related logic, it can be found here: [UruIT - Game of Drones - App](https://lickaca.comp).
+This project is the backend part of the 2 parts of the test, the other repo contains all the App related logic, it can be found here: [UruIT - Game of Drones - App](https://github.com/Darking360/uruit-recruitment-test-frontend).

-## Instructions to run
+## Instructions to run 🐋

-In this house we believe in our god Docker :whale: so all the project is easible setup with it, so follow this simple steps:
+In this house we believe in our god Docker 🐋 so all the project is easy to setup with it, so follow this simple steps:

 - Clone the project
 - Go to the project's directory